cucumber/common/datatable/README.md

 | KJFK | 40.639722 | -73.778889  |
 ```

-The first cell has been left blank.
-This tells the data table that this is
+Note that the first cell has been left blank.
+This tells the table that the key
-a map with primitive keys and maps as values.
+values should be created using only the cell values of the left column rather
+then the value value and its header.

-`java type: Map<String, Map<String, String>>`
+`java type: Map<String, Map<String, Double>>`
 ```json
 {
   "KMSY": { "latt": "29.993333", "long": "-90.258056" },